Sirius Red vs Hydroxyproline vs Trichrome 2026

 Why Method Choice Drives Study Outcomes

 In preclinical fibrosis drug development, collagen quantification is the endpoint that decides go/no-go.
 It is not unusual for the same tissue block to show a significant antifibrotic effect by Sirius Red but no effect by Hydroxyproline—or vice versa.
-Regulatory submissions and top-tier journals generally discount studies that rely on a single quantification method, expecting complementary evidence from orthogonal approaches.
+For regulatory-facing or high-impact preclinical packages, combining orthogonal biochemical, histological, and pathology endpoints is usually more defensible than relying on a single readout.

 This article compares the three mainstream quantification methods—Picrosirius Red (PSR) staining, the Hydroxyproline assay, and Masson Trichrome staining—along a unified axis of precision, cost, and organ suitability, and provides a decision framework plus combination strategy.
 Individual protocols are covered in Sirius Red Staining, Hydroxyproline Assay, and Masson Trichrome Staining.